 The second is the film’s casting of Gonzo as Charles Dickens, giving us an in-film narrator to voice elements of Dickens’ prose most films leave out.
 For example, no other film adaptation includes as much material from the narrator’s introduction as the Muppets do.
 This is the only place where you get those satisfactory lines about Scrooge being “a tight-fisted hand at the grindstone,” or “secret, and self-contained, and solitary as an oyster.”

-However, there are two elements that I haven’t seen anyone mention yet that I think makes this film a hit with kids and adults alike.
+However, there are two elements that I haven’t seen anyone mention yet that I think makes this film a hit with fans of the original book.

 The first is that it includes one novella figure that every other film on this list ignores: the reader.
 Throughout the novella, but especially in the introduction, Dickens engages with the reader as a real and singular person.
-Dickens repeats over and over that “Marley was dead” so that we, the people hearing the story, can appreciate the story he is about to relate (1:4).
+Dickens repeats over and over that “Marley was dead” so that the reader can appreciate the story he is about to relate (1:4).
 But Dickens isn’t telling this story to a crowd—this is a one-to-one storytelling experience.
 Dickens tells the reader that he is standing, in spirit, at their elbow (2:19)—a proximity you can occupy for, like, eight people max.
 In the film, Rizzo the Rat accompanies Dickens throughout the film and acts as a stand-in for the reader, making the story even more accessible for viewers.
 And get this: Rizzo spends most of his time in the film about elbow length from Charles Dickens.
-I have no idea if this is intentional, but I gotta give kudos.

 The second is in the depiction of the Ghost of Christmas Present.
 The song “It Feels Like Christmas” features the spirit whisking Scrooge through a host of Christmas vignettes across London-town, and it notably references the ghost’s ability to occupy various spaces.
 Dickens writes: